Recreating the Country blog

 Grouping makes harvesting and management easy

-In biorich planting we use nature’s pattern of same species grouping to add income generating plants.
+In biorich planting we use nature’s pattern of same species grouping to add 'useful' plants.

-These 'plants for income' can be either local indigenous plants or Australian native plants (not local to the area) with a potential to provide products for personal use or for sale.
-It’s also possible to include hardy exotic plant species from outside Australia if they’re unlikely to become problem weeds in the future.
+These useful plants can be either local indigenous plants or Australian native plants (not local to the area) with a potential to provide products for personal use or to generate income.

-The non local species and the hardy exotics are limited to 20% of the total planting to protect its biodiversity values.
+These useful plants are limited to 20% of the total planting to protect the plantations biodiversity values.

 “Wattleseeds are the next macadamias”.